Continuation..

 Stoic scheme Foucault’s celebration of the limit experiences that create radical

-133 Paul Patton argues that Foucault must presuppose “something like feeling of
+133 Paul Patton argues that Foucault must presuppose “something like a feeling of

 powerlessness” in order to account for the desire to constantly transform oneself and